camba1/gotempm/vault/README.md

 - Ensure [Helm](https://helm.sh/docs/intro/install/) is installed and that it has access to the K8s cluster
 - Install the [Vault Helm chart](https://www.vaultproject.io/docs/platform/k8s/helm/run#standalone-mode) in the cluster.
-  While you can install Vault with different backends, for our purposes it is enough to install it in 'standalone' mode which will set up a file storage backend.
+  The above link contains instructions to install Vault in 'standalone' mode with a file storage backend.
 The Agent injector is installed alongside Vault by the Helm chart.
 - Initialize and unseal Vault

 #### Access the Vault UI (optional)